hgraph-os/hGraph/README.md

 ###About the REPO###

-hGraph is the next generation of helth care information and data.
+The hGraph is an open source project that is being developed and designed to provide an industry standard of presenting health care information to professionals and average citizens alike.

 ###Dependencies###